 Condition: The education provider must revisit the programme documentation to clearly highlight that successful completion of the programme leads to eligibility to apply for registration as a hearing aid dispenser with the HPC.
-The education provider must also revisit the programme documentation to ensure that students are given further information about the option of becoming a hearing aid dispenser and what it entails.
+The education provider must also revisit the programme documentation to ensure that applicants and students are given further information about the option of becoming a hearing aid dispenser and what it entails.
 The education provider must finally clearly highlight the role of the HPC as the statutory regulator for hearing aid dispensers.

 Reason: From a review of the programme documentation the visitors noted limited reference to hearing aid dispensers and the fact that successful completion of the programme leads to eligibility to apply for registration as a hearing aid dispenser with the HPC.
-The visitors were concerned that the role of a hearing aid dispenser was not clearly highlighted within the programme documentation and that students on the programme would be unaware of the options available to them.
+The visitors were concerned that the role of a hearing aid dispenser was not clearly highlighted within the programme documentation and that potential applicants as well as students on the programme would be unaware of the options available to them.
 The visitors also noted little reference to the role of the HPC as the statutory regulator for hearing aid dispensers.
-The visitors require the education provider to revisit the programme documentation to clearly highlight that successful completion of the programme leads to eligibility to apply for registration as a hearing aid dispenser with the HPC, to ensure that students are given further information about the option of becoming a hearing aid dispenser and clearly highlight the role of the HPC as the statutory regulator for hearing aid dispensers.
+The visitors require the education provider to review the programme documentation in relation to information regarding the option of becoming a hearing aid dispenser to ensure that applicants have the information they require to make an informed choice about whether to take up an offer of a place on the programme.